dockstore/dockstore-documentation/docs/advanced-topics/wes/cli-wes-tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 The official documentation for this endpoint can be found here: `CancelRun <https://ga4gh.github.io/workflow-execution-service-schemas/docs/#operation/CancelRun>`_

-This endpoints allows you to cancel the execution of a launched workflow.
+This endpoint allows you to cancel the execution of a launched workflow.
 After launching a WES workflow, a run ID is returned that can be used to cancel the workflow run.
 To cancel a launched workflow, you can run: